AndrewKassab/preciseplanner/README.md

 - Filter for already existing shows.
 - Use more ideal data structure for storing shows ?
 - Festival class that extends show, holds lineup of artists.

-# TODO (Version 1.0)
-- Add edge cases for month / days ( february only has 29 .. etc )
+- Add edge cases for specific months ( february can't have over 29 days, etc. )
-- Finish completion script
-- Add print archive option